-- unsuccessful: this means the university hasn’t been able to offer you a place on your chosen course.
+- unsuccessful: this means the university hasn’t been able to offer you a place on your chosen degree.

-If your applications are unsuccessful and you haven’t been made any offers, don’t worry – you can still apply through UCAS Extra or though Clearing.
+If your applications are unsuccessful and you haven’t been made any offers, don’t worry – you can still apply through UCAS Extra or through Clearing.